 “It is [the citizens] choice, and depends upon their conduct, whether they will be respectable and prosperous, or contemptable and miserable as a Nation.
 This is the time of their political probation; this is the moment when the eyes of the World are turned upon them.” —George Washington

-Ronald Reagan, arguably the greatest president of the 20th century, was elected in 1980 on a platform of constitutional integrity and federalism, and he was devoted to that doctrine.
-He was re-elected on those principles four years later in a landslide victory – winning every state but his opponent’s home state (and, tellingly, the District of Columbia).
+Ronald Reagan was elected president in 1980 on a platform of constitutional integrity and federalism, and he was devoted to that doctrine.
+Four years later he was re-elected on those same principles in a landslide, winning every state but his opponent’s home state (and, tellingly, the District of Columbia).
 Under his leadership, the nation’s slide into the socialist abyss was arrested.

-In 1964, years before he had any presidential aspirations, Reagan delivered a treatise on Liberty, “A Time for Choosing,” which to this day appositely frames conservative philosophy.
+In 1964, years before he expressed any presidential aspirations, Reagan delivered a treatise on Liberty titled, “A Time for Choosing,” which to this day appositely frames conservative philosophy.

 He continued: “You and I are told increasingly that we have to choose between a left or right, but I would like to suggest that there is no such thing as a left or right.
 There is only an up or down — up to a man’s age-old dream; the ultimate in individual freedom consistent with law and order — or down to the ant heap of totalitarianism, and regardless of their sincerity, their humanitarian motives, those who would trade our freedom for security have embarked on this downward course.”

-Reagan departed the Democrat Party at the dawn of his political career, but clarified, “I didn’t leave the Democratic Party; the Democratic Party left me.”
+Reagan departed the Democrat Party at the dawn of his political career, but he made a point to clarify his decision: “I didn’t leave the Democratic Party; the Democratic Party left me.”

 Consistent with that assertion, contemporary leaders of the once-noble “party of the People” have turned the wisdom of their iconic sovereigns upside down.

-In his 1961 Inaugural Address, liberal John F. Kennedy proclaimed, “My fellow Americans: Ask not what your country can do for you, ask what you can do for your country.”
+In his 1961 Inaugural Address, President John F. Kennedy proclaimed, “My fellow Americans: Ask not what your country can do for you, ask what you can do for your country.”

-But now, his Party insists: “Ask not what you can do for your country, ask what your country can do for you.”
+But today, his party insists: “Ask not what you can do for your country, ask what your country can do for you.”

-In his famous address from the Lincoln Memorial in 1963, liberal Martin Luther King Jr. proclaimed, “I have a dream that my children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”
+In his famous 1963 address from the Lincoln Memorial, Martin Luther King Jr. proclaimed, “I have a dream that my children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”

-But now, his Party insists: “I have a dream that my children will one day be judged by the color of their skin, not the content of their character.”
+But now, his party asserts: “I have a dream that my children will be judged by the color of their skin, not the content of their character.”

-Some said President Reagan won broad support because he was a “great communicator,” but he said it more accurately in his farewell address: “I wasn’t a great communicator, but I communicated great things, and they didn’t spring full bloom from my brow, they came from the heart of a great nation — from our experience, our wisdom, and our belief in principles that have guided us for two centuries.”
+Some said President Reagan won broad support because he was a “great communicator,” but he corrected that in his Farewell Address: “I wasn’t a great communicator, but I communicated great things, and they didn’t spring full bloom from my brow, they came from the heart of a great nation — from our experience, our wisdom, and our belief in principles that have guided us for two centuries.”

-The principles of Liberty advanced by President Reagan were, and remain, a template for victory over tyranny.
+The principles of Liberty advanced by President Reagan were, and remain, a template for the victory of Liberty over tyranny.

-But our Legacy of Liberty is at risk today because most of the American people lack the most fundamental civic knowledge necessary to articulate the difference between Rule of Law and rule of men.
-The consequence of such perilous ignorance is the rise of a liberal hegemony in Washington, whose agenda is to achieve the objective of, according to their Party’s most recent leader, “fundamentally transforming the United States of America,” through the transformation of our economic system.
+But our Legacy of Liberty is at risk today because so many Americans are utterly unable to articulate the difference between Rule of Law and rule of men.
+The consequence of such perilous ignorance is the rise of a regressive ideology whose agenda is, according to the Democrat Party’s 2009-2017 standard-bearer, “fundamentally transforming the United States of America” through the transformation of our economic, social and cultural principles.

-Thomas Jefferson warned, “I place economy among the first and most important virtues and public debt as the greatest dangers to be feared. … To preserve independence … we must not let our rulers load us with perpetual debt. … [W]hen all government … shall be drawn to Washington as the center of all power, it will render powerless the checks provided of one government on another. … Were we directed from Washington when to sow, and when to reap, we should soon want bread. … The fore horse of this frightful team is public debt.
+Thomas Jefferson warned in successive letters, “I place economy among the first and most important virtues and public debt as the greatest dangers to be feared. … To preserve independence … we must not let our rulers load us with perpetual debt. … When all government … shall be drawn to Washington as the center of all power, it will render powerless the checks provided of one government on another. … Were we directed from Washington when to sow, and when to reap, we should soon want bread. … The fore horse of this frightful team is public debt.
 Taxation follow that, and in its turn wretchedness and oppression.”

-Today, our economy is threatened by the enormous weight of mounting debt, and may eventually implode with much greater consequences than those of the Great Depression.
-The ensuing social crisis will likely result in government intervention under the pretense of “economic recovery,” structured to, ultimately, replace the last vestiges of free enterprise with a democratic socialist framework.
+Today, our economy is struggling under the enormous weight of mounting debt, and it may yet implode with much greater consequences than those of the Great Depression.
+The ensuing social crisis would result in government intervention under the pretense of “economic recovery,” structured to, ultimately, replace the last vestiges of free enterprise with a Democratic Socialist framework.

 As Jefferson concluded, “We must make our election between economy and Liberty, or profusion and servitude.”